dabbodev/Moxley/readme.md

 # Moxley

 Moxley is a flexible and lightweight class based database system that can scale to any size or complexity.
 Moxley uses in-memory references to chain nodes together in any pattern allowing you to get what you need when you need it.
+Moxley only stores and index of linked keys to your data in local memory, and acts as a proxy of itself to read and write the data to the file system in real time.
+This means that other than the structure itself, Moxley only loads the data actively being used into RAM.

 ## Installation